top of page

 True dwarfs are the result of two copies of the dwarf gene (drdr).

-One copy = standard sized rat that carries the dwarf gene (DRdr).
+One copy = standard-sized rat that carries the dwarf gene (DRdr).

-They are not linebred to be smaller, they simply ARE smaller.
+They are not linebred to be smaller, they simply ARE genetically smaller.
 This is what makes them different from a runt or from a line that is selectively bred for size.

 Our Dwarfs